 It is for our own good.
-Not only do we want to become great lovers of humanity like our merciful Lord, we also yearn to live in the "joy unspeakable" He makes available.
+Not only do we want to become great lovers of humanity like our merciful Lord, but we also want to live in the "joy unspeakable" He makes available.
 You can't have joy and hold onto unforgiveness at the same time.
-To be a happy Pharisee is constitutionally impossible!
+To be a "happy Pharisee" is constitutionally impossible!
 So when offense comes (and it will), drag your heart to the cross (as He did) and do all the forgiving, releasing and accepting there that love requires.
-You will grow by leaps and bounds.
+You will grow by leaps and bounds!